 Clergy Housing Allowance & Covered CA MAGI Income

 Pastors may receive both taxable salary and a separate housing allowance.
 A properly structured housing allowance is generally excluded from taxable income within the applicable rules.
-Because Covered California uses a MAGI-based income estimate, some pastors may qualify for more premium help than they first expected.

 Common Mistakes

-The most common mistake is adding the full housing allowance into the Covered California income estimate.
-Other mistakes include using gross compensation instead of household MAGI, comparing plans before estimating income correctly, and assuming no subsidy is available without checking the numbers carefully.
+• The most common mistake is adding the full housing allowance parsonage into the Covered California MAGI income estimate.

 Example

 A pastor may receive $48,000 in taxable wages plus a $24,000 housing allowance.
 Many people assume their Covered California income is $72,000.
-But if the housing allowance is properly excluded from taxable income, the MAGI estimate may be much closer to the taxable wage amount, subject to normal MAGI adjustments and the household’s full situation.
+But if the housing allowance parsonage is properly excluded from MAGI taxable income, the MAGI estimate may be much closer to the taxable wage amount, subject to normal MAGI adjustments and the household’s full situation.

 Should I also talk to my CPA or tax preparer?